Public Computers and WiFi

 - All users are required to read and sign the Computer Acceptable Use Policy.

-- An Early Literacy Station with educational games (but no Internet access) is available at Auburn, Rocklin, and Penryn libraries.
+- An Early Literacy Station (ages 2-8) with educational games is available at Auburn and Rocklin libraries.

 WiFi is available at all branches (excluding the Bookmobile) at no charge.

 - Space for laptops and other e-devices is also available.

 - The Computer Acceptable Use Policy applies to WiFi users as well as users of the Library's computers.

 - Library electrical outlets may be utilized for your reading device provided cords do not present a tripping hazard.

 Placer County Library has community rooms for your use in the Auburn, Foresthill, Granite Bay, and Rocklin Libraries.
 Their purpose is to provide a place for community groups to meet.

 - Commercial concerns may use the room for in-service training of staff.